 Fernando Gonzalez and Ali Zomorodi conduct the recent endovascular Flow Diversion Course.
 The inaugural course attracted attendees from as far away as Japan to learn about this new technique.
 Read all about it here.

-Read a new article in the Journal of Neurochemistry by Dr. Darrell Bigner, Dr. John Sampson, Dr. Francis Ali-Osman, and colleagues: "Proteomic profiling of patient-derived glioblastoma xenografts identifies a subset with activated EGFR: Implications for drug development."
+Read a new article in the Journal of Neurochemistry by Dr. Darell Bigner, Dr. John Sampson, Dr. Francis Ali-Osman, and colleagues: "Proteomic profiling of patient-derived glioblastoma xenografts identifies a subset with activated EGFR: Implications for drug development."

 Kudos to Dr. Stephen Keir, who received a grant from Merk KGaA for “Evaluation of c-Met Inhibition in Brain Tumors.”